Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Methodology

 We also evaluated non-demographic biases in each dataset.
 To do so, we designed an experiment where a model is trained to recognize the datasets.
 In this experiment, each image sample was labeled with its corresponding dataset name, for both the training and validation sets.
 Then, the model was trained to predict the dataset of each image.
 High accuracy in this experiment indicates higher non-demographic bias, such as those related to illumination, background noise, camera resolution, gesture, eye gaze, head pose, hair color, and any other hidden bias in the datasets.

 In addition, we conducted another experiment to evaluate bias in datasets.
 In this leave-one-dataset-out experiment, we trained a deep model for facial expression recognition, using all except one dataset, which was left out for test.
 By assessing the model's performance on the excluded dataset, we aimed to identify potential biases within the dataset.
 In this experiment, lower accuracy suggests higher bias in the datasets.
 To ensure a fair comparison, we trained the model on the training sets of all datasets except one, validated its accuracy using their respective validation sets, and tested the bias using the validation set of the excluded (left-out) dataset.
 If the results of the validation and test experiments show similar accuracies, the model is considered unbiased.
 Any discrepancy indicates that the dataset suffers from bias.

-To sum up, we utilized mathematical data analysis and designed two model-based experiments— dataset recognition model and leave-one-dataset-out FER model—to assess bias within the datasets.
+To summarize, we utilized seven mathematical data analysis metrics and designed two model-based experiments, including a dataset recognition task and a leave-one-dataset-out task, to assess bias within the datasets.